Antolius/deployments-and-disasters/content/host/action_rules.md

 ### Interrupts

 Interrupts work well as complications randomly introduced at the beginning of a turn.
-They might be CTO contacting the team and requesting an update, or a client submitting an complaint and asking for some assistance.
+They might be CTO contacting the team and requesting an update, or a client submitting a complaint and asking for some assistance.
 In both cases DM lets players know that they can answer the interrupter with a low difficulty passive action.

 {{< notice >}}
 DM should be ready to introduce additional complications in case players choose to ignore an interrupt.